 Cathedral of Our Lady

 The highest Gothic building in the Low Countries, the Cathedral features seven naves and a 123-meter-high steeple that took 169 years (1352 - 1521) to build.
 The cathedral houses four Peter Paul Rubens paintings, including The Elevation of the Cross and The Descent from the Cross.

 Designer Dries Van Noten joined with five other graduates of Antwerp’s Royal Academy of Fine Arts to form a world-famous fashion collective known as the “Antwerp Six.”
 Browse their flagship stores, located in the historic Sint Andries neighborhood.
 Then continue exploring the world of high fashion with a visit to the MoMu museum and the arts academy in Modenatie.

 The newest and largest museum in Antwerp, MAS features a 360° panoramic view of the city.
 Ride the escalators to the ninth floor and take in stunning views of the river, port and city skyline through six-meter-high glass panels.
 The venue also features multiple pavilions, a rooftop panorama, a museum square, a store, and catering facilities.

 Red Star Line Museum

-Explore the story of the Red Star Line shipping company as it intertwines with the story of Antwerp and its harbour.
-In addition to learning about the history of shipping and of the city, you will discover the stories of many immigrants, perhaps even some stories that are part of your own personal history.
+Explore the story of the Red Star Line shipping company as it intertwines with the story of Antwerp and its harbor.
+In addition to learning about the history of shipping and of the city, you'll discover the stories of many immigrants, perhaps even some stories that are part of your own personal history.